-"Governance & Financing for the Mediterranean Water Sector" promoted by GWP-Med aimed to deliver a set of country analysis and a regional action plan to improve the public governance and attract investments to the water sector of the Mediterranean region.
-The core objective of the project was to diagnose key governance and capacity building bottlenecks to mobilizing financing through public private partnerships (PPP) for the Mediterranean water sector, and to support the development of consensual action plans based on international good practices.
+The Regional Project "Governance & Financing for the Mediterranean Water Sector", promoted by GWP-Med and designed jointly with the OECD, addressed the strong linkages between water governance and sustainable financing through a diagnosis of the key bottlenecks and the identification of realistic actions to overcome them and attract investments to the water sector of the Mediterranean region.
+The core objective was to promote action for the mobilisation of water financing, including through public private partnerships (PPP), and to support the development of consensual action plans based on international good practices.
+The Regional Project was implemented over four years (2013- 2017) through an interplay of regional and national activities; the latter implemented in four focus countries, namely Jordan, Lebanon, Palestine (with two phases of work) and Tunisia.
+It was designed around two distinct but closely interlinked components: Country Reviews developed through inclusive and multi-stakeholder National Policy Dialogues, and Regional Interface through regular dialogues to share policy experiences, good/bad lessons learnt and enhance peer-to-peer learning.

-The Project was implemented over four years (2013-2017) involving work at national and regional levels.
-It was designed around two distinct but closely interlinked components: Country reviews developed through policy dialogues and dialogue to share policy experiences and promote best practices.
-Location: Albania, Egypt, Jordan, Lebanon, Morocco, Tunisia and Palestine
+Content Location: Mediterranean and MENA region; focus countries included Jordan, Lebanon, Tunisia and Palestine.

-Beneficiaries: Government and public bodies responsible for preparing, regulating and monitoring PPP projects and related activities.
-Water users, private partners and water utilities.
+Beneficiaries: Ministries in charge of water, Ministries of Finance, PPP Units, Government and public bodies responsible for preparing, regulating and monitoring PPP projects and related activities, water utilities, private partners.

-Partners: Global Water Partnership-Mediterranean (GWP-Med), Organisation for Economic Cooperation and Development (OECD).
+Implementing partners: Global Water Partnership-Mediterranean (GWP-Med), Organisation for Economic Cooperation and Development (OECD)